Vine Deloria Jr. Lecture Series

 No fee or reservations are required for admission.
 Seating is on a first-come, first-served basis.

 Winona LaDuke is an Anishinaabekwe (Ojibwe) enrolled member of the Mississippi Band Anishinaabeg.
-She is a graduate of Harvard and Antioch Universities with advanced degrees in rural economic development, LaDuke has devoted her life to protecting the lands and life ways of Native communities.
+As a graduate of Harvard and Antioch Universities with advanced degrees in rural economic development, LaDuke has devoted her life to protecting the lands and life ways of Native communities.
 LaDuke is founder and Executive Director of Honor the Earth, a national advocacy group encouraging public support and funding for native environmental groups.
 With Honor the Earth, she works nationally and internationally on issues of climate change, renewable energy, sustainable development, food systems and environmental justice.

 In her own community in northern Minnesota, she is the founder of the White Earth Land Recovery Project, one of the largest reservation based non-profit organizations in the country, and a leader on the issues of culturally-based sustainable development strategies, renewable energy and food systems.
 In this work, LaDuke also works to protect Indigenous plants and heritage foods from patenting and genetic engineering.